mereilly/AQI_Module_20_Final_Project/README.md

 With larger training and  testing sets, this model could require much more time for training, as it complies various decision trees to determine the class.
 So while this model is ideal in helping improve accuracy for the classifying to the output of 5 bin options (1-5 AQI values), and reduces overfitting, it is possile to be less efficient.
 We must also consider, it may be limited in auto-determining the significance of each variable, which is why we ran follow up impact evaluaton.

 ### Dashboard:
 We incorporated this information into a visualizations made on Tableau which we can export for a great presentation.
-The current draft of that presentation is uploaded here via powerpoint.
+The presentation is uploaded here in a powerpoint format.
 We also generated an ERD from pgAdmin and uploaded the graphic into the same power point.
+We also included screenshots of graphs generated at the end of the ML Model that did the final impact testing after scaling all the features (aka the pollutants).